YOTOV-LIMITED/support/site/privacy.md

 From time to time, we may update this Privacy Policy.
 We will notify you about material changes by prominently posting a notice on our Site.
 We encourage you to periodically check back and review this policy so that you always will know what information we collect, how we use it, and with whom we share it.

 ## We :heart: Feedback
 Any feedback on new features or suggested improvements to Codecov is awesome!
-Tweet to us at @codecov or reach us at hello@codecov.io with any such suggestions or any other comments or concerns.
-We care about your opinion and we welcome your feedback so that we can provide the most efficient and effective service as possible.
+Contact us with any such suggestions or any other comments or concerns.
+We care about your opinion and we welcome your feedback so that we can provide the most efficient and effective service as possible. https://codecov.io/support

 > We value your trust in our team.
 We will honor our commitment to provide an awesome & secure product.

+---

+> View Privacy Policy history at https://github.com/codecov/support/blob/master/site/privacy.md